dandange8005/Ultra-Essentials/contributing.md

+# Contribution Guidelines

+Contribution are welcome from within the DigEd Team and outside the DigEd Team.
+The following steps are recommended for contributing to the project.

 ## Within the DigEd Team

 1. Request to join the repository as a contributor
-2. Create your branch
+2. Clone the repository to your local machine
+3. Create a new branch when working on a new article or fixing an issue
-3. Make your changes
+4. Commit your changes
-4. Create a pull request
+5. Create a pull request
-5. Wait for the pull request to be reviewed and merged
+6. Wait for the pull request to be reviewed and merged
-6. Delete your branch
+7. Delete your branch
-7. Repeat
+8. Repeat

 ## Outside the DigEd Team